Felipe-Cal/urban_heat_agent/README.md

-# Gaia Heat Sync — Planetary Intelligence Dashboard
+# Gaia Heat Sync — Urban Heat Sync Agent

-A high-fidelity Streamlit dashboard for urban heat resilience, built for the Open Earth Foundation.
-It visualises live thermal, air quality, and nature ID data on an interactive 3D map, and features an AI agent for bio-regional analysis and ROI simulation.
+An intelligent, agent-driven spatial application for urban heat resilience, built for the Open Earth Foundation.
+It acts as a "Trojan Horse" to force the creation of Nature IDs for trees and water resources, scaling seamlessly from a single street to managing city-wide grids to solve lethal heat waves.

+Unlike a static dashboard, Gaia Heat Sync is a living Digital Twin with two-way AI agent interaction: the map informs the Agent, and the Agent controls the map.
+The system actively senses heat, plans cooling, acts via infrastructure interventions, and reflects on outcomes—directly protecting vulnerable populations in "data deserts".

 ## Features

-- **Live Data** — Real temperature & AQI from Open-Meteo; real geographic assets from OpenStreetMap
-- **Multi-Layer Map** — 13 toggleable layers including thermal, buildings, traffic, and various nature assets (trees, parks, water, etc.)
-- **Gaia Agent** — GPT-4o-mini-powered AI agent for region analysis, interventions, and Q&A
+- **Two-Way Agentic Interaction**
+  - **Map-to-Agent:** Clicking on specific map assets (e.g., buildings, trees, cooling centers) sends rich spatial context to the Gaia Agent to analyze localized risk and propose exact, contextual interventions.
+  - **Agent-to-Map:** Users can naturally converse with the agent, which actively manipulates the digital twin—toggling layers, switching cities, identifying thermal anomalies, and deploying simulated infrastructure networks.
+- **Continuous Learning Loop** — Senses real-time heat and AQI (Open-Meteo), plans cooling strategies based on asset data (OpenStreetMap), acts in a Sandbox environment, and reflects on outcomes.
+- **Dynamic Digital Twin** — 13 toggleable mapping layers dynamically updated by user clicks or AI generation.
-- **ROI Sandbox** — Click-to-simulate cooling interventions with cost/impact estimates
+- **ROI Sandbox & Parametric Finance** — Simulates specific cooling interventions with realistic cost and impact estimates (e.g., °C cooling offset, ER visits avoided).
-- **Green Ledger** — Simulated Nature ID hashing and verifiable data provenance
+- **Green Ledger (Tech Spine)** — Mints verifiable "Nature IDs" onto a Verifiable Data Provenance ledger for trees, water, and cooling assets.
-- **PDF Briefings** — Auto-generated professional briefing reports
+- **PDF Briefings** — Auto-generated, professional regional briefing reports.

 ## Use Case Showcase